httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 in Section 4.2.1 of {{RFC7231}}.

-A domain's "public suffix" is the portion of a domain that is controlled by a public registry, such as "com", "co.uk", and "pvt.k12.wy.us" {{PSL}}.
+A domain's "public suffix" is the portion of a domain that is controlled by a public registry, such as "com", "co.uk", and "pvt.k12.wy.us".
 A domain's "registrable domain" is the domain's public suffix plus the label to its left.
 That is, for `https://www.site.example`, the public suffix is `example`, and the registrable domain is `site.example`.
-This concept is defined more rigorously in
-{{PSL}}, which specifies a formal algorithm to obtain both.
+Whenever possible, user agents SHOULD use an up-to-date public suffix list, such as the one maintained by the Mozilla project at {{PSL}}.

 The term "request", as well as a request's "client", "current url", "method", and "target browsing context", are defined in {{FETCH}}.